SushiLab/IMB_Amplicon_Pipeline/README.md

 In this step we:

-1. Trim a predefined number of bases from the end of every sequence - As many as possible so that we can still merge the reads.
+1. Trim a predefined number of bases from the end of every sequence - As many as possible, for paired-end it is important that we can still merge the reads.
 These parameters need to be set on the config file and need to be chosen based on the insert size.
-Trimming too many bases will make reads fail to merge and lead to empty ASV tables.
+Trimming too many bases on paired end reads will make reads fail to merge and lead to empty ASV tables.
 The estimate_parameters.py script suggests parameters depending on the primer pair.
 2. Perform quality control.
 Removing sequences where the number of estimated errors is > X where X is a predefined setting (defined in the `config.yaml`).

 ### Error Learning - `dada2`  (`runLearnErrors` Step in the Config File)

 In this step we try to infer an error model using a predefined number of bases.

-This step has to be executed twice - once for the forward reads, once for the reverse reads.
+For paired end reads, this step is executed twice - once for the forward reads, once for the reverse reads.

 ### ASV Inference - `dada2`  (`runInference` Step in the Config File)